 Metro carriages are clean, spacious, and air conditioned.
 Digital signs on the platforms alert passengers to train arrivals, and upcoming stations are announced inside the trains.

 You can use your travel card for the metro too, tapping it as you pass through the stations turnstiles.
-A trip will cost you only 35 cents.
+A trip will cost you only 35 cents on line one and 50 cents on line two.